Uncharted 4: A Thief’s End is coming to PC and PS5

 Uncharted 4: A Thief’s End first came out in 2016 for PlayStation 4.
 It was one of most popular games for that console.
 The Lost Legacy is a standalone expansion that debuted in 2017.

 Sony has been starting to bring some of its biggest hits to PC, including Horizon: Zero Dawn.
-Bringing Uncharted to PC will expose the franchise to a larger audience, which could help boost sales for a new game in the series (if we ever get one).
+Bringing Uncharted — a series that has already sold over 40 million games — to PC will expose the franchise to a larger audience, which could help boost sales for a new game in the series (if we ever get one).

+Considering that an Uncharted film is coming out next year, it makes sense that Sony would want to continue to invest in the franchise.

 GamesBeatGamesBeat's creed when covering the game industry is "where passion meets business."
 What does this mean?
 We want to tell you how the news matters to you -- not just as a decision-maker at a game studio, but also as a fan of games.
 Whether you read our articles, listen to our podcasts, or watch our videos, GamesBeat will help you learn about the industry and enjoy engaging with it.
 How will you do that?
 Membership includes access to: